East Texas Oil Field: History

 Several early attempts were made to produce oil in the area, beginning in 1911, with the failed Millville Oil Company, but drilling technology had not progressed sufficiently to reach oil at the depths it is found there, which are mainly below 3501 ft; most early wells ended in broken bits, dry holes, and bankrupt operators.
-Finally, an enterprising Alabama man, Columbus Marion (Dad) Joiner, was the first with enough persistence to succeed, and on October 3, 1930, his Daisy Bradford No. 3 well (named after the widow who owned the farm) hit oil at 3536 ft below ground surface.
+Finally, an enterprising Alabama man, Columbus Marion Joiner, was the first with enough persistence to succeed, and on October 3, 1930, his Daisy Bradford No. 3 well (named after the widow who owned the farm) hit oil at 3536 ft below ground surface.
 The well is located near the southeastern boundary of the oil field.
 This was the third well Joiner drilled, the first was abandoned at 1098 ft in February 1928, the second at 2518 ft in March 1929, but the second did show gas below 1400 ft.
 Joiner employed the driller Ed Laster for the third well, which was spudded in May 1929, only 375 ft from the second site.
 Only about 100 m separated the second site from the first site.
 On 20 July 1930, Laster took a core sample at 3411 ft, which showed 9 in of oil sand.
 On 5 September 1930, a drill stem test at 3486 ft showed oil and gas.
 By 2 October, the casing was cemented in, and the well was ready to be brought in, with over 8000 persons on hand to bear witness.
 On 5 October, oil gushed over the derrick before Laster directed the 6800 BOPD flow into storage tanks.

 The Daisy Bradford discovery well settled in to produce, on average, 250 BOPD.
 On 13 December, the Deep Rock Oil well produced 3000 BOPD a mile west of the Joiner well.
 On 16 December, H.L.
 Hunt's well to the south of the Joiner well, produced under 100 BOPD.
 On 28 December, Ed Bateman's well, No. 1 Lou Della Crim, on a site picked by the geologist P.S.
 Groginski 13 mi to the north of the Daisy Bradford 3, produced 22000 oilbbl daily.
 On 26 January 1931, the John E. Farrell, W.A.
 Moncrief, and Eddie Showers well, the Lathrop 1, produced 20,000 BOPD.
 The well, about 26 mi north of the initial Daisy Bradford well, gushed 320 oilbbl of oil per hour, from approximately the same depth as the other wells, 3587 ft.
 That these wells were in a connected oil reservoir was not immediately obvious to those who drilled them, as no field this large had ever been discovered on the North American continent.
 Within a few months, drillers, landowners, and investors began to realize they had a spectacular oil field two thirds of a mile under their feet, one that would produce enormous quantities of high-grade oil almost anywhere they drilled.